jonathangjertsen/Proposition/README.md

 ## Example usage

+There are some examples of the values Proposition generates in the `examples` folder.
+Run them with PHP from the command line (see the readme.md there)

 Here's a toy example showing how you would use Proposition to check whether your awesome reimplementation of `abs($a) == abs($b)` actually works.

     use Proposition/Proposition;